Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: ARC-class Study

-\textit{We have demonstrated the useful result that the TBE is independent of $D_{\mathrm{D}}$ as long as the divertor pumping scheme can handle the resulting mass flow rates of deuterium and tritium.
-Thus, increasing deuterium transport while also proportionally increasing pumping deuterium speed does not increase TBE -- increased deuterium particle transport must result in a corresponding increase in $f_{DT,div}$ in order for TBE to increase.}
+\textit{In our model, TBE is independent of deuterium particle transport ($D_{\mathrm{D}}$) as long as the divertor pumping scheme can handle the resulting flow rates of deuterium and tritium.
+Thus, increasing $D_{\mathrm{D}}$ while also proportionally increasing pumping deuterium speed does not increase TBE -- increased $D_{\mathrm{D}}$ must result in a corresponding increase in} $f_{\mathrm{DT,div}}$ \textit{in order for TBE to increase.}